utilizes the USGA/WHS

 Handicap Differential = Score − Course Rating × 113 ÷ Course Slope

 Scores and differentials are retained in our system for the last 18 tournaments.
-The last 10 rounds for each individual are used as the basis to calculate his handicap index.
-Based on the number of Tour rounds played by the individual, an average is taken of the lowest differentials, the number set out in the table below left.
-The Handicap Index is calculated by multiplying the averaged handicap differentials by 96%, same as used by USGA.
+The last 10 rounds for each individual are used as the basis to calculate the Handicap Index.
+Based on the number of Tour rounds played by the individual, an average is taken of the lowest differentials, the number set out in the table at the bottom of this page.
+This becomes the individual's Handicap Index.
 The maximum allowable index for the Tour is 36.4.

-Handicap Index = Avg of Lowest Differentials (based on table) × 96%
+Handicap Index = Average of Lowest Differentials (# rounds based on the table below)